seminar leaders, speakers, and mentors

 Dr Erfan Soliman, DPhil, FHEA

-Erfan completed his DPhil in Engineering Science at the University of Oxford.
-His focus was on the development of a muscle-neuron synapse model for applications in neuromuscular disease research.
-Before coming to Oxford, he completed his undergraduate degree in Electrical Engineering and Computer Science at Harvard University, with a thesis on bio-compatible composites for neuroregeneration.
-He specialises in engineered solutions for biomedical applications.
-Erfan also co-founded and led ‘Oxford Global’, an education company organising leadership and debate workshops in Europe and Asia.
-His current interests lie in the development of technology to address problems in healthcare.
-He is a stipendiary lecturer at Somerville College in Oxford and a research fellow of the Healthcare Innovation Programme.
+Erfan completed his DPhil in Engineering Science at the University of Oxford, with a focus on the development of a muscle-neuron synapse model for applications in neuromuscular disease research.
+Before coming to Oxford, he completed his BSc in Electrical Engineering and Computer Science at Harvard University, with a thesis on conductive, bio-compatible composites for axonal regeneration.

 Anna is a co-founder of Sixfold Bioscience, a YCombinator and venture-backed startup at the forefront of developing an RNA nanoparticle-based therapeutic delivery platform.
 They are working on delivering gene and cell therapies in vivo with the aim of reducing the high cost and scalability issues that this technologies currently have.
 She has a PhD in cancer research from the Francis Crick Institute in London and an MRes in Translational Cancer Medicine from King’s College London.
 In 2018 she was recognised by Forbes (30 under 30) as one of the young European disruptors in science and healthcare.